 Blancaflor: The Hero With Secret Powers by Nadja Spiegelman and Sergio García Sánchez

-This retelling of a classic Latin American folktale has been popping up on “best of” lists everywhere, so of course we had to add it to our summer reading list for 2023.
+This retelling of a classic Latin American folktale was on “best of” lists everywhere, so of course we had to add it to our summer reading list for 2024.
 Celebrate the resourcefulness of women with this magical story that will really resonate with modern kids.
 (Grades 3–6)

 The Cardboard Kingdom by Chad Sell